Aspiring .NET with Azure OpenAI and Ollama

 • Environment Variables: Structured configuration strings

-Testing in .NET Aspire
+Testing in Aspire

 • Integration Testing: Test multiple components together